Word Meanings - CREED - Book Publishers vocabulary database

 to D. kruipen, G. kriechen, Icel. krjupa, Sw. krypa, Dan. krybe.
 Cf. 1.
 To move along the ground, or on any other surface, on the belly, as a worm or reptile; to move as a child on the hands and knees; to crawl.
 Ye that walk The earth, and stately - TEACHABLENESS

-Willingness to be taught. - TRUSTY
+Willingness to be taught. - CREATURELY

 1. Admitting of being safely trusted; justly deserving confidence; fit to be confided in; trustworthy; reliable.
 Your trusty and most valiant servitor.
 Shak.
 2. Hence, not liable to fail; strong; firm.
-His trusty sword he called to his - CRESYLIC
+His trusty sword he called to his - CREATIONAL

 Pertaining to, or derived from, cresol, creosote, etc. Cresylic acid.
-See Cresol. - CREATURELY
+See Cresol. - ASSENTATORY

 Flattering; obsequious. -- As*sent"a*to*ri*ly, adv. - CREMOR